pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 Nevertheless, it is clear that all the discussion is based on their experiences.
 However, even though they are experienced and well-known, this does *not* represent evidence of TDD.
 That is, their observations were accumulated from a long period of time and thus are really subject to bias.
 For this reason, these opinions cannot be taken as evidence for either its benefits or drawbacks.

 #The reality: results from 27 empirical studies
 In what follows, I will bring the main results of a meta-analysis study regarding TDD.
 Using the appropriate statistics, a meta-analysis combines the results of quantitative studies, which we call primary studies -- the study that combines primary studies is called secondary study.
+Two analysis were necessary given the data present in the studies.
+The standardized analysis is used when the primary study reports combined data

 Due to limitations of the evidence found, the meta-analysis only considers two aspects of TDD: productivity and external quality.
 The results are detailed below.